 According to its website, Porter Road sources all of its delicious meat from a local farm near its processing plants in Kentucky and Tennessee.

 The induction of antimicrobial-resistant bacteria and the disruption of normal human intestinal flora [from antibiotics in meat] are major concerns in terms of human health impact.

 - Daejin Kang, Ministry for Food, Agriculture, Forestry, and Fisheries, South Korea

 All of the local farms they work with practice environmentally friendly techniques.
 Porter Road claims that all its select animals are pasture-raised and free-range.

 Porter Road Pricing

 Their pricing is slightly higher than your local grocery shop or in the meat section grocery store.
-Due to the way they source their top products, you'll see the price per pound of many of its animal products is a little pricey to match the weight per ounce, quality, and environmentally-friendly animal raising practices.
+Due to the way, they source their top products, you'll see the price per pound of many of its animal products is a little pricey to match the weight per ounce, quality, and environmentally-friendly animal raising practices.

-Porter Road offers individual purchasing of their high-value meat, or you can also subscribe to their services, based on your schedule.
+Porter Road Butcher Shop offers individual purchasing of their high-value meat, or you can also subscribe to their services, based on your schedule.
 All of the delicious animal produce comes from the Porter Road shop, sourced from their Kentucky and Tennessee facilities.

 Best of Porter Road - this is a hand-selected great mix of their various types of juicy meat to feed several people.
-It's suitable for adding to the grill, cooking with a sous vide, or throwing on a cast-iron skillet with seasoning.
+It's suitable for adding to the grill, cooking with sous vide, or throwing on a cast-iron skillet with seasoning.
 Great to share with family and friends.

-Grill Master - as the name implies, the grill master box option is full of top pork, lamb, or beef that are better suited for grilling and slathering some salt, beer, BBQ sauce, or hot sauce on.
+Grill Master - as the name implies, the grill master box option is full of top pork, lamb, or beef that is better suited for grilling and slathering some salt, beer, BBQ sauce, or hot sauce on.
 For the best grilling experience, consider using a smoker box.